Conjuringil/Splendid/README.md

 ```

 # Issues
-If there are any issues please dm me on discord, 𝙞𝙡.#9999, or make a issue on github.
+If there are any issues please dm me on discord, 𝙞𝙡.#9999, or make an issue on github.